KappaAnalysis/Kappa/docs/main.md

     Taking trigger from process HLT (label = TriggerResults) Begin processing the 1st record.
 Run 1, Event 100000, LumiSection 2500 at 01-Jan-2015 00:01:00 CET

+There are a few cave-ats for different CMSSW versions:

+- 3.5.14: nothing known
+- 5.3.23: nothing known
+- 7.0.9: nothing known
+- 7.2.2: use the development branch

 # Usage and options {#main-options}